-Section I: Technical Bid - One soft copy (PDF) sent by electronic mail Section II: Financial Bid - One soft copy (PDF) sent by electronic mail Section III: Certifications - One soft copy (PDF) sent by electronic mail Section IV: Additional Information - One soft copy (PDF) sent by electronic mail
+Section I: Technical Bid - One soft copy (PDF) sent by electronic mail Section II: Financial Bid - One soft copy (PDF) sent by electronic mail Section III: Certifications - One soft copy (PDF) sent by electronic mail

 Prices must appear in the financial bid only.
 No prices must be indicated in any other section of the bid.